 Laser tattoo removal works not by burning the tattoo but by sending light energy into the skin.
 It uses different wavelengths of light, depending on the color of the ink being removed.
 Black pigments aren’t the easiest color to treat because it absorbs all light wavelengths.

 When the ink particles absorb the energy from the laser, they shatter into small pieces.
 Your body’s immune system then goes into overdrive to eradicate the ink over a few weeks.
-Several laser treatments later, the tattoo will no longer be visible.
+Several laser treatments later, and after some moderate pain, the tattoo should no longer be visible.

 What Other Treatments Are Available?